Atarilab/DOOM/README.md

 ---

-## 💻 VS Code Workspace Setup
-Open VS Code with `unitree_mujoco_container` as the project directory and build the docker container.
-Additionally, debuggers for certain tasks are already defined in `.vscode/launch.json`.

 ## 🚀 How to use DOOM to control your robot
-The various tasks are defined in `tasks/task_configs.json`.
+The various tasks are defined in [`tasks/task_configs.json`](src/tasks/task_configs.json).
 Currently, the following tasks are defined and tested:
 - `rl-velocity-sim-go2` (Status: ✅ )
 - `rl-velocity-real-go2` (Status: ✅ )
 - `rl-contact-sim-go2` (Status: ✅ )